humanitycodes/www/README.md

 ![Tech support cheat sheet](https://imgs.xkcd.com/comics/tech_support_cheat_sheet.png)

-Like I said, this is normal.
+Like I said, this is normal!
 The world of code is _huge_ and no one can possibly know everything.
 That's why we share.
 But for the many of us with perfectionist tendencies, sharing can be really hard.
 It's difficult to put something out there that we _know_ is broken or at least imperfect.
 What if someone tells us that we're stupid?

 Fortunately, the most talented coders will _never_ tell you you're stupid.
 They know they only got where they are by asking lots and _lots_ of questions.
 It's the only cure for ignorance.
 They became better by putting themselves out there and learning from dozens, hundreds, or even thousands of other programmers.
 So believe it or not...